 - Video Delivery Synchronization: Delivers video "just in time" to the mobile device.
 Intent is to eliminate network waste associated with transmitting video that isn't watched.

-- Intelligent Caching: Caches optimized video in the network to eliminate delay associated with internet video sites.
+- Intelligent Caching: Caches optimized video in the network with the intent of eliminating delay associated with internet video sites.

-- Caching: Caches web pages to avoid delays associated with retrieval of the same internet content multiple times
+- Caching: Caches web pages to help avoid delays associated with retrieval of the same internet content multiple times.

 - Image Compression: JPEG and GIF compression designed to reduce the size of images while maintaining no user perceptible loss of quality.